 Omitting Decimal Points and Cents From Monetary Entries

 Make sure to include the total amount to be reported, as well as the decimal points.

-Misformatting the employee name.
+Misformatting the Employee Name

-Leaving out or entering an incorrect TIN number.
+Leaving Out or Entering an Incorrect TIN

 If you fail to provide the correct Taxpayer Identification Number (TIN) for the employer or employees, you could be subject to fines or penalties.

 You should also verify the employer and employee TIN numbers.
 You can do this by consulting their documentation.
-You can also utilize tools like TINCorrect to double-check that the information provided to you matches the information on file with the IRS.
+You can also utilize tools, like TINCorrect, to double-check that the information provided to you matches the information on file with the IRS.